 What better way to keep cool than with a scoop or two of ice cream?
-We’ve scoured Hong Kong to find the best places to pick up a sweet treat – from the old ice cream standbys dishing up classic flavors, incredible ice cream sandwiches, ice lollies, fray, gelato, to the more unusual spots tickling tastebuds with their own takes on the quintessential dessert.
-Step out of your comfort zone and read on for the best 18 ice cream shops and frozen yogurt shops in Hong Kong from Central to TST and beyond!
-Want more?
-We included healthy, sugar-free, and vegan ice cream options in Hong Kong too.
+We’ve scoured Hong Kong to find the best spots to grab frozen treats in Hong Kong!
+Whether you are looking for classic ice cream or prefer something healthy like gelato, dairy-free, or froyo – this list has the best-frozen delights in Hong Kong!
+Step out of your comfort zone and read on for the best 20 ice cream shops, gelato favorites, and frozen yogurt shops in Hong Kong from Central to TST and beyond!
+We’ve also included healthy, sugar-free, and vegan ice cream options in Hong Kong too.
 Enjoy!

 Givrés concocted the Gelato Rose – now patented, exclusive to Givrés and arguably the prettiest gelato you’ve ever laid eyes on – and contributed to the local café culture by bringing a dash of London’s niche artisan gelato café scene to Hong Kong.
 After you pick and choose the (vegan) flavors and watch your custom gelato rose bloom, you can lay it in a shot of espresso, float it in an iced tea or coffee, or plant it in a fresh homemade waffle.
 A rose is a gelato is a rose – snap a pic, breath in its fragrance, then lick it away!

 BARISTA by Givrés, 7 Staunton Street, Central, Hong Kong, +852 9659 0816, email@example.com, www.givres.com